Support Programs for International Students by JASSO

 Using funds entrusted by The Nakajima Foundation, JASSO promotes a variety of exchange programs with the aim of fostering mutual understanding between international students and local people in various parts of Japan.

-For more information, click international students' community involvement
+For more information, click international students' community involvement (Japanese only)

 JASSO provides various forms of support for international students returning home after their study in Japan, or looking to find employment in Japan.